vertexproject/synapse/docs/synapse/devopsguides/cortex_storage_types.rst

 postgres://
 -----------
 The PostgreSQL storage backing implements storage for a Cortex as a single table within a PostgreSQL database.
-While slower than a ram:// Cortex, a PostgreSQL
+While slower than a ram:// Cortex, a PostgreSQL core has the advantage of being backed by PSQL and having associated PSQL management tools available for administrators to use.

 lmdb://
 -------